-B. CRITERIA FOR SELECTING PARTICULAR INDIVIDUALS FOR RELEASE Regulation 4c(3) of the Recommended Institutional Regulations provides that "[t]he appointment of a factility property with temperature will not be temperatured in favor

-Regulations provides that "[t]he appointment of a faculty member with tenure will not be terminated in favor of retaining a faculty member without tenure, except in extraordinary circumstances where a serious distortion of the academic program would otherwise result."
+B. CRITERIA FOR SELECTING PARTICULAR INDIVIDUALS FOR RELEASE Regulation 4c(3) of the Recommended Institutional Regulations provides that "[t]he appointment of a faculty member with tenure will not be terminated in favor of retaining a faculty member without tenure, except in extraordinary circumstances where a serious distortion of the academic program would otherwise result."
 12